Pungyeon/clean-go-article/README.md

 }
 ```

 Now, both our `Document` and `AudioFile` structures are updated, to also populate these fields on construction.
-This is the core principle behind decoupling and an excellent example of ensuring maintanability of code.
+This is the core principle behind decoupling and an excellent example of ensuring maintainability of code.
 We can also add new methods, without breaking our code:

 ```go
 type Metadata struct {